Here are some of the common questions that our clients have asked recently…

-Let an AET Cross Border Specialist help you discern whether you fall under the FBAR rules.
+Let an AET Expat Tax Specialist help you determine whether you fall under the FBAR rules.

-Yes, as of July 1, 2013 Foreign Bank Account Reports may only be submitted electronically through the BSA/FinCen website (Bank Secrecy Act/Financial Crimes Enforcement Network).
+Yes, Foreign Bank Account Reports may only be submitted electronically through the BSA/FinCen website (Bank Secrecy Act/Financial Crimes Enforcement Network).
 The only exceptions to this are for persons who call BSA and can prove that they do not have access to the internet to be able to file online.
 Not owning a computer is not an acceptable reason to get an exception to the e-file requirement.